Sense of an Ending

 General & Literary Fiction

-Julian Barnes is the author of eleven novels, including Metroland, Flaubert's Parrot, A History of the World in 10 Chapters and Arthur & George.
-The Sense of an Ending is his most recent novel and the winner of the 2011 Man Booker Prize for Fiction.
+Julian Barnes is the author of eleven novels, including The Sense of an Ending, which won the 2011 Man Booker Prize for Fiction.
 He has also written three books of short stories, Cross Channel, The Lemon Table and Pulse; and three collections of journalism, Letters from London, Something to Declare and The Pedant in the Kitchen.
-His work has been translated into more than thirty languages.
-In France he is the only writer to have won both the Prix Medicis (for Flaubert's Parrot) and the Prix Femina (for Talking it Over).
-In 2004 he received the Austrian State Prize for European Literature, and in 2011 he was awarded the David Cohen Prize for Literature.
+His latest book, Levels of Life was a Sunday Times Number One bestseller.
 He lives in London.

 Tony Webster and his clique first met Adrian Finn at school.
 Sex-hungry and book-hungry, they would navigate the girl-less sixth form together, trading in affectations, in-jokes, rumour and wit.
 May be Adrian was a little more serious than the others, certainly more intelligent, but they all swore to stay friends for life.